Whether you are in Paros for a day or a week, this article will give you ideas on what to do in Parikia, the capital and port town of Paros.

 Like other Venetian castles in the Cyclades, it doesn't look like the medieval castle that you might have in mind.
 Instead, it is a settlement made up of several detached houses.

 The Venetian Castle in Parikia was originally built in the 13th century to keep intruders away.
 Many of the materials used, including marble, were taken from an ancient temple, which used to be in the same area.
 The architecture is very impressive!

-As you are walking up and down the whitewashed streets and stairs, you will see many buildings that might look abandoned.
+As you are walking up and down the whitewashed streets and stairs, you'll see many buildings that might look abandoned.
 Look closely – are they really deserted?
 You might be surprised!

 As always happens on the Greek islands, you will come across dozens of churches all around the Venetian Castle.
-Some of them may be open, so you can have a peek inside.
-If you pay close attention, you will soon start noticing the marble elements on many of them!
+Some of them may be open, so take a peek inside.
+Pay close attention, and you will soon start noticing the marble elements on many of them!

 Tip – The Venetian Castle in Paros is a lovely place to watch the sunset from.
 Our favourite spot was the church of St Constantine.